danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * `--strict` will fail the build on undefined or pending steps.
 * `--tags 'not @wip'` skips work-in-progress scenarios unless explicitly tagged.

+To learn more about publishing and sharing your Cucumber test reports online, check out the [Cucumber Reports service](https://reports.cucumber.io/).

 ## Writing Your First Feature Test